Alestrix/venusos2influx/README.md

 ## Purpose

-`bat2influx` reads the battery's voltage, amperage, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and stores the values into an Influx database.
+`bat2influx` reads the battery's (DC) voltage, current, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and the voltage, current and both active and apparent power from the AC side and stores the values into an Influx database.
 From there the user is free to use thease measurements to their liking, like displaying in a Grafana dashboard.

 ## How it works

 `bat2influx` connects to the MQTT broker running on VenusOS and to the InfluxDB provided by the user in parallel.
-It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to `N/<serialnumber>/vebus/275/Dc/0/+` (every second) and to `N/<serialnumber>/vebus/275/Soc` (every 10 seconds) and stores the received values inside an InfluxDB database into a measurement (database name and measurement name are both configurable) under these fields: Current, Power, Voltage, Soc.
+It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to various topics starting with `R/<serialnumber>/vebus/275/` (every second) and to `R/<serialnumber>/vebus/275/Soc` (every 10 seconds) and stores the received values inside an InfluxDB database into a measurement (database name and measurement name are both configurable) under these fields:
+- for DC: Current, Voltage, Power, Soc.
+- for AC: I, V, P, S

 ## How it looks